Imitation Gold Leaf Supplies – Interleaf & Transfer / Patent Formats

 Imitation gold leaf, like imitation silver leaf, is a type of metal leaf made for the purpose of gilding surfaces.
 As opposed to genuine gold leaf though, imitation gold leaf will instead be made from a brass alloy.
-This consisting of copper, zinc, and brass.
+This consists of copper, zinc, and brass.

 Also known as a Dutch metal or Schlag Metal, this imitation leaf is a great option for gilders wanting to attain some of the lustre of gold.
 Of course, though, this will be without incurring the expense of real gold leaf.
 As a result, when wanting to give the glimmer of gold to a surface such as wood, metal, ceramic or anything else some imitation gold leaf can be a great way to do so.